-The 6th Ranger Battalion operated in the Philippines and formed the rescue force that liberated American Prisoners Of War from a Japanese POW camp at Cabanatuan in Jan.
-1945.
+The 6th Ranger Battalion operated in the Philippines and formed the rescue force that liberated American Prisoners Of War (POW) from a Japanese POW camp at Cabanatuan in January 1945.
 The 6th Battalion destroyed the Japanese POW camp and evacuated more than 500 prisoners.

 The 75th Infantry Regiment was first organized in the China-Burma-India Theater on Oct.
 3, 1943 as Task Force Galahad.
 It was during the campaigns in the China-Burma-India Theater that the regiment became known as Merrill's Marauders after its commander, Maj.
 Gen. Frank D. Merrill.
 The Ranger Battalions were deactivated at the close of WWII.

 Men of the 3rd U.S. Rangers, 3rd Infantry Division, advance north of the Imjim River across the 38th Parallel in Korea, while under heavy mortar fire from the Chinese Communists